kelvindev15/npm-gradle-plugin/README.md

 * `generatePackageLock`: runs the `npm install --package-json-only` command.
 (This task depends on the *generatePackageJson* task)

 The plugin also provide tasks for running npm scripts.
-Based on the previous example the `npmHello` task will be created.
+Based on the previous example the `npmGreet` task will be created.